 Baby changing bags - buying checklist

 With so many changing bags on sale from big-name brands, picking the perfect option can be a daunting task.
 Before you part with your money, consider what sort of features you're looking for.

 Ask yourself these questions before you buy your changing bag:

-- Does your the bag have lots of well-organised pockets and compartments for different things, including an insulated bottle holder?
+- Does the bag have lots of well-organised pockets and compartments for different things, including an insulated bottle holder and dirty nappy compartment?

 - Is it machine washable with water-resistant fabrics?
 This bag will undoubtedly see a lot of wear and tear.

-- Does your changing bag have a detachable changing mat, so you can change your baby on the go?
+- Does your changing bag have a detachable changing mat?

 - Is there a light-coloured interior and mesh or see-through pockets?
-These can be useful to help you spot what you need quickly without having to root through every compartment.
+These can be useful to help you spot what you need quickly.

 - Does it have a broad shoulder strap for comfortable carrying, or is it a rucksack-style bag so that you're hands-free?